vulinh64/vulinh64.github.io/blog/2025-07-22-java-singleton.md

 <summary>Nightmare fuels go here</summary>

-:::danger[The nightmare scenario]

 Multiple threads can simultaneously pass the `instance == null` check, and each thread will happily create its own instance.
 Sure, only one of them gets to actually assign to the static field (the last one wins), but you've just wasted resources creating multiple expensive objects!

 If your singleton does heavy initialization - like loading configuration files, establishing database connections, or computing complex data structures - you're doing all that expensive work multiple times for absolutely no benefit.

-This ranges from mildly annoying (wasting memory and making your CPU work overtime for nothing) to absolutely catastrophic.
+This ranges from mildly annoying (wasting memory and making your CPU work overtime for nothing) to absolutely catastrophic:

-The real nightmare scenario happens when your initialization has side effects that aren't idempotent - fancy computer science speak for "doing it twice breaks everything."
+It is when your initialization has side effects that aren't idempotent - fancy computer science speak for "doing it twice breaks everything."

+:::danger[Side effects]

+Can either be:

+* incrementing counters;

+* sending welcome emails;

+* reserving resources;

+* or writing to audit logs;

+* other unspeakable horrors that should not happen more than once;

-Think: incrementing counters, sending welcome emails, reserving resources, or writing to audit logs.
-Suddenly your "harmless" threading bug becomes a production incident where users get triple-charged, your database connections are exhausted, or your audit trail looks like it was written by someone having a seizure.
+Your "harmless" threading bug becomes a production incident where users get triple-charged, your database connections are exhausted, or your audit trail looks like it was reading the Bible in a loop.

 :::